 Important Feature #8: Accepts Pods (No Grinding Necessary)

-One of the benefits of owning a Gaggia Classic Pro like this is that you don’t technically need a grinder to get your hands on some espresso.
+One of the benefits of owning a Gaggia Classic Pro like this is that you don’t technically need a separate grinder to get your hands on some espresso.
 If you want to indulge in espresso, you have the option of using beginner-friendly ESE pods.
-These ensure a thick crema with every shot, and you will love the steam coming off your cup.
-The pods fit directly into the pressurized filter basket, meaning you don’t have to worry about grind size or any special grinding machine.
+These ensure a thick crema with high shot quality, and you will love the steam coming off your cup.
+The pods fit directly into the pressurized double shot basket, meaning you don’t have to worry about grind size or any special grinding machine.
 It’s effortless!

 Important Feature #8: Easy to Clean

 Another benefit of the Gaggia Pro is that it is known for being fairly easy to clean.
 This is a step up from other semi-automatic espresso machines, which have been notoriously difficult to clean.
 This new, state-of-the-art, and modernized semi-automatic espresso machine is designed with innovative technology to enhance cleaning capabilities.

 One of the Gaggia Classic Pro coffee maker’s biggest highlights is that it comes with an efficient drip tray.
 A drip tray is a critical element to any coffee machine, but they tend to be overlooked as far as build quality.
-The design of the drip tray found on the Gaggia machine ensures that there are no issues with the drip tray.
+The design of the stainless steel drip tray found on the Gaggia machine ensures that there are no issues with the drip tray.
 It is easy to remove, and you can maneuver it when necessary without worrying about spills.

 Aside from the drip tray, cleaning this Gaggia Pro coffee machine is a cinch.
 Simply wipe down the commercial style exterior and be on your way.

 However, cleaning the interior might be a bit more challenging for users.
-It does not come with a special clean me button that is on some other coffee machines.
+It does not come with a special clean me button that is on other machines.
 However, cleaning should only need to be done once or twice a year.
 During this process, everything should be stripped down and cleaned.
 The good news is that the boiler is created with aluminum so it will not succumb to rust or limescale.
 The most concerning area is the solenoid valve, which can become caked and need descaling.

 Can Do/Can’t Do